Corporate Governance Policies

 Remuneration Policy

-The remuneration of directors, officers and employees of the Company is based on their responsibilities and performance.
-The Company aims to ensure that the remuneration framework is adequate to attract, motivate, and keep a pool of officers, executives, and employees who will contribute to the long-term financial and overall success of the Company.
+As a matter of policy, the remuneration of directors and officers of the Company is based on responsibilities and performance.
+The remuneration must be adequate to attract, motivate and keep a pool of officers and executives who will contribute to the long-term financial success of the Company.

 Policy on Cash Dividends